On topology changes in quantum field theory and quantum gravity: About quantum field theory close to singularities

 \begin{theorem} For spaces with cuspidal singularities where $S$ is a Morse function, one can not define world-sheets with functions $X^\mu$ that solve the equations of motion determined by the Polyakov action.
 One also can not quantize a world-sheet there with conventional axioms of quantum field theory. \end{theorem}

 \begin{proof} For spaces with cuspidal singularities where $S$ is a Morse function, several geodesics starting at different points at the boundary may meet with different tangent vectors if $\partial_\varphi^2S>a_k$, see \cite{cuspidal}.
-According to \cite{cuspidal}, there does not exist an extension of the exponential map $exp_{\partial\tilde{U}}:\partial\tilde{U}\times[0,\tau_0)\rightarrow \tilde{U}$ up to the boundary which is continuous and a diffeomorphism. this implies that one can not translate the geodesics from the exponential map that start at the boundary along geodesic of the boundary defining manifold to form a differentiable minimal surface.
+According to \cite{cuspidal}, there does not exist an extension of the exponential map $exp_{\partial\tilde{U}}:\partial\tilde{U}\times[0,\tau_0)\rightarrow \tilde{U}$ up to the boundary which is continuous and a diffeomorphism.
+This implies that one can not translate the geodesics from the exponential map that start at the boundary along geodesics on the boundary defining manifold to form a differentiable minimal surface.
 The same holds then on the singular space at the blow-down.
-This is equivalent to saying that there are neighborhoods $T$ of the singularity, where one can not define a classical differentiable world-sheet with functions $X^\mu$ that solve the equations of motion determined by the Polyakov action.
+Hence, if one extends the solutions of the equations of motion of the Nambu-Goto action up to the singularity, then there are points in the neighborhood of the singularity, where the vectors $\partial_a X^\mu$ of the world-sheet embedded in the cuspidal manifold by $X^\mu$ are not differentiable.